-Why A Hospital Gift Shop Makes Sense Now
+Why Do Hospitals Have Gift Shops, Why It Makes Sense Now

 Here in Texas we’ve recently had the extraordinary experience of getting by without power.
 That means for many of us no heat, no cooking, no internet, no lights, no water…the list goes on.
 And, of course, weather aside, no hospital gift shop.